 The New Testament highlights Jesus’ nonviolent response to violence as a pattern to follow more than any other aspect of his ministry.

 In a world drowning in violence, Jesus never acted violently.
 Though evil ran rampant, Jesus never confronted it, nor did he allow his followers to confront it with violence.
 Never.

 Whether It Works or Not

 We aren’t called to obey Jesus’s commands about nonretaliation and enemy-love because they will always work.
 Sometimes they will, but sometimes we’ll be shamed, beat down, tortured, and killed just like our Lord.
 The Bible doesn’t promote nonviolent behavior because of its effectiveness in the short-term.
 Rather, we love our enemies and do good to those who hate us because that’s what God does and it is the blueprint for a restored and redeemed world.

-When people around the globe think that American Christians are pro-war, enamored with violence, and fascinated with military might, something is terribly wrong.
+When people around the globe think that American Christians are pro-war, enamored with violence, and fascinated with military might and guns, something is terribly wrong.
 No one in the first century would have made the same conclusion regarding Jesus and his followers.
 No one.
 Christians were known for their nonviolent love, following the example of Jesus, in the face of ruthlessly evil violent persecution.

 This is what it means to be a Christian: to follow Jesus, to live like Jesus, to have a mind like Jesus.
 Having the mind of Christ means embracing others—especially our enemies—in humble, reconciling, forgiving love.
 It means never giving up on them even when they are putting us to death.
 Loving your enemy, doing good things for evil people, never taking vengeance, responding to violence with nonviolent love even if it brings suffering—these are the examples of the life of Jesus.
 These are not options, but the primary character traits of those who claim to follow a crucified God.